The Trail of Tears and The Indian Removal Act

 In 1832, the Payne’s Landing Treaty took away the Seminole lands and provided for removal to Indian Territory within a two year period.
 The treaty was not ratified by the United States Senate until 1834, and the Seminole believed this gave them until 1836.
 The federal government argued the Seminole removal date was based on the treaty signing in 1832 which gave them until 1834.
 The strong disagreement between the Seminole and the federal government over the date of removal resulted in the Great Seminole War…the Seminole war lasted nearly seven years with a cost of several thousand lives.

-In 1842, an agreement was reached with the Seminole tribe for relocation to the Indian Territory.
-Several hundred Seminole living in the Florida swamps refused to sign the treaty, or leave their homeland…these are today's Florida Seminole.
+An agreement was reached with the Seminole tribe in 1842 for relocation to the Indian Territory.
+Several hundred Seminole living in the Florida swamps refused to sign the treaty, or leave their homeland…these are today’s Florida Seminole.

 The Choctaw Indians were the first to be forcible removed by the Federal Government under the 1830 Indian Removal Act.
 The Secretary of War Lewis Cass named George Gaines general supervisor for Choctaw removal to the Indian Territory.

 Gaines planned to utilize steamboats to move a third of the Choctaw each year.
 The first group of Choctaw scheduled for removal were allowed the first two weeks of October to gather their crops, assemble their personal property, and sell their houses or farms in order to be at the boat docks by the first of November, 1831.
 Choctaw livestock was left with the promise new livestock would be provided when they reached Indian Territory.